alphons/TinyCore/metrics/README.md

 Kernel is booted without any bootloader, it makes use of the [bootsector-linux-loader](/alphons/bootsector-linux-loader) which presents the bootable disk as a .vmdk file which kan be used directly in VMWare

-There are nog TinyCore extensions loaded albeit the netwerk and TinyCore infrastructure works out of the box.
+There are no TinyCore extensions loaded albeit the netwerk and TinyCore infrastructure works out of the box.

 For practical use a data disk has to be attached and some swap space on disk will be needed.